kylebshr/recipes/presentation/presentation.md

 # Context Menus
 ## **From basics to polish**

 ^ Welcome everyone!
 Thank you so much for coming.
+I’m an iOS engineer on Driver Labs,

-First time in the office in 6 months, feels great to be back.
+^ First time in the office in 6 months, feels great to be back.
 Skiing accident, broke my back, story for another time.

+^ Gave me lots of time to explore these APIs, made a comprehensive blog post

-^ Here to talk about context menus!
+^ so let’s talk about context menus

 ---